maliahavlicek/ms4_challenger/README.md

 <img width="350" height="auto" src="documentation/pages/components/ms4-challenger-tabs.png">

 #### Tooltips
-Tooltips are used to help minimize content on mobile challenge views and hide descriptions of challenges if a user have submitted an entry.
+Tooltips are used to help minimize content on mobile challenge views and hide descriptions of challenges if a user has submitted an entry.
 I restyled them to match the color scheme and remove the semitransparent background.

 <img width="auto" height="auto" src="documentation/pages/components/msr-challenger-tooltip.png">

 #### Ratings Inputs
-Ratings are custom buttons that I created using CSS.
+Ratings are custom buttons that I created using [CSS](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/ratings/static/css/ratings.css#L44).
 The buttons are consolidated and styled differently on small devices to allow them to sit side by side on the smallest phones.

 <img width="auto" height="auto" src="documentation/pages/components/ms4-challenger-ratings-input-small.png">

 <img width="auto" height="auto" src="documentation/pages/components/ms4-rating-input-buttons.png">

+The ability to submit from these buttons is done through a custom [API](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/ratings/views.py#L14) using a JavaScript [fetch](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/ratings/static/js/rating.js#L52).

 #### Ratings Aggregated
-The aggregated rating is made with some pretty slick CSS.
+The aggregated rating is made with some pretty slick [CSS](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/static/css/styles.css#L405).
 The results from the ajax post to the Ratings API is used with a calc to produce the shaded vs Yellow Trophies peers give each other.

 <img width="auto" height="auto" src="documentation/pages/components/ms4-challenger-aggregated-rating.png">

+Aggregated ratings are updated on the fly if a user successfully posts to the custom API via [JavaScript](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/ratings/static/js/rating.js#L82).

+They are rendered by using a common [template](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/ratings/templates/aggregate_rating.html#L2) that's included with a combination of custom [filters](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/challenges/templatetags/filters.py#L41)

 #### Carousel
 The All Submissions page is presented as a carousel.
 It auto rotates through the submissions unless the user interacts with it.

 <img width="350" height="auto" src="documentation/pages/components/ms4-challenger-carousel.png">

+The side by side slider functionality seen on desktop is handled through [jQuery](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/ratings/static/js/rating.js#L96) and [CSS](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/ratings/static/css/ratings.css#L199).

 #### Tables and Accordions
-I have the payment history on the account overview as a button button that is an accordion that expands a payment history table.
+I display the payment history on the account overview as a button button that is an accordion that expands a payment history table.

 <img width="350" height="auto" src="documentation/pages/components/ms4-challenger-table-accordion.png">

 #### Forms
 Despite being built with Bootstrap, the forms are all customized to insure a tight, user friendly, not super spacious set of input fields are presented to the users.
-Here's a view of the create challenge form on a small device (320 wide)
+Here's a view of the create challenge form on a small device (340 wide)

 <img width="320" height="auto" src="documentation/pages/components/ms4-challenger-form-mobile.png">

+Most forms utilize a crispy layout defined the their respective [forms.py](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/challenges/forms.py#L75) files.
+If custom  [validation](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/challenges/forms.py#L55) is needed, it's defined in the forms.py file too.

+For the collecting members on creating and updating challenges forms, custom [JavaScript](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/challenges/static/js/challenge.js#L16) is used to prevent needless chatter back and forth from the servers.
+I could have used a custom API or context listeners but that could bog down the server if there thousands of users doing similar requests at the same time.
+Thus, I have the client side handling for the embedded member input form and removal buttons.
+The data on the form is passed and prepopulated by stringifying JSON.

 #### Alerts
 Django's messaging is used throughout the site.
 To provide consistent user action feedback Bootstrap alerts are used below the header and above the Page Title heading.
 I make use of the yellow for warnings, red for errors and green for success messages.

 <img width="350" height="auto" src="documentation/pages/components/ms4-challenger-alerts.png">

+Messages are set in [views.py](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/challenges/views.py#L46) files before redirecting or rendering templates.

 ### Home Page
 The Home page displays verbiage about why the site exists and what needs it meets.
 It also provides tutorials to help users get familiar with the site quickly.
 Authentication is not required to see this page.